-8. Nowacki's case:

-a.
-The subject property has churned through the system since 1970 because it is over-assessed.
+- 8. Nowacki's case: - a.
+The subject property has churned through the system since 1971 because it is over-assessed.
 Because of the over-assessment, Nowacki was able to acquire the property for a nominal bid of \$25.
-The property is valued on a front foot basis.
-Although the property is valued on a front-foot basis, there is no frontage because the road ends before it reaches the property.
-Had the Assessor correctly assessed the property, there would have been more interest at the auction.
-Nowacki is not arguing that the property's value is the \$25 that he paid for it.
-The land should be valued on an acreage basis because it is completely surrounded by unimproved property.
-Valuing it as acreage would bring the value closer to Nowacki's proposed value of \$3,200.
+Had the Assessor correctly assessed the property there would have been more interest at the auction.
+The assessed value has decreased considerably, but it is not due to the appeals.
+Appeals are worthless.
+They have no relevancy to getting your property assessed.
+Nowacki's proposed value of \$3,200 is much closer to the actual value of the property than the Assessor's value.
 Nowacki testimony; Pet'r Exs.
-A, B, C.
+A, B.